Nur Sarai in Jalandhar

 When this fortunate building rose upon the face of the earth, May its walls last for ever and ever!

-The date of its foundation wisdom found in the words "This sarai was founded by Nur Jahan Begum".
+The date of its foundation wisdom found in the words "This sarai was founded by Nur Jahan Begum."

-'The great mass of imperial followers found their quarters outside in an exterior court about 2,000 feet square, some of the walls of which were pointed out to me in November 1838; all these have disappeared now', writes Cunningham in his report.
+The majority of the imperial followers stayed in quarters outside in an exterior court approximately 2,000 square feet in size.
+Some of the walls of this exterior court were pointed out in November 1838, but have since disappeared, as noted by Cunningham in his report.

 Over the West of Lahore Gate: